sseidel16/ByzantineIson/README.md

 * Player is not destroyed and created properly
 * This bug is being avoided and will not occur (it is kept here because it was not completely fixed and seemingly harmless code changes could trigger it again): Nasty bug where OpenSLES objects are not handled correctly causing the app to hang when navigating back and forth between pages a few times.
 This can freeze up the entire device and force a (simulated) battery pull so be careful.
 * Scale manager does not handle its state well at all, especially on rotates
-* Save button appears in scale manager even when there is nothing to save
 * Scale always resets when returning to main screen from dock

 Future features:

 * Add preference for enable/disable play note on touch down
-* Add ability to load new sound sets from mic or from audio file
+* Far in future: Add ability to load new sound sets from mic or from audio file

 ## Please help me out!!
 1. If you know of an issue, please add it and I will look into it.
 Feel free to request a feature as well!